alexirpan/alexirpan.github.io/_posts/2015-11-29-mlp-season-5-review.markdown

 That's why I'm worried.
 Everything about this show and this fandom feels like its living on borrowed time.
 I mean, the 100th episode aired this year.
-The five year anniversary of the show aired this year.
-A full length season 6 is confirmed, and a feature length movie is in production.
+The five year anniversary episode aired this year.
+Season 6 is confirmed, and a feature length movie is in production.
-It's hard to believe the show staff kept the heart of the show alive after all these years, but they have.
+It's hard to believe the show staff have kept the heart of the show alive after all this time, but they did.
-My favorite episode of the series aired this season, for crying out loud!
+My favorite episode of the entire show was in this season, for crying out loud!
 (And I thought nothing was going to top *Pinkie Pride* from season 4.)
-Five seasons later, the jokes are still good and ponies are still subtly changing for the better.
+Over five years later, the jokes are still good and the ponies are still going through character development.
 A crash feels inevitable, but for now the hype train keeps rolling.

 That isn't to say this season was perfect.
-I have mixed feelings on season 5's finale, and on its action in general.
+I have mixed feelings on the finale, and on season 5's action in general.
 The show blew all its
 serial escalation on the explosively good season 4 finale, and although that shouldn't be a slight against season 5, it still colors my perception of the